-Only take Unflinching if the enemy team has insane cc, and Only take Font of Life if you are support.
-But even in those cases, Demolish is still a solid pick.
+Only take Font of Life if you are support, and only take Bone Plating against laners that are hard to survive against (such as Darius) But even in those cases, Demolish is still a solid pick.

 Revitalize is INSANE on Shen.
 It helps his passive greatly but more importantly, it boosts the effectiveness of his ultimate!
 Revitalize is strongest when people are below 40% health, Shens ultimate is also strongest on targets below 40% health.
 SYNERGY!

 Never take Overgrowth (even in the super late game Revitalize is stronger)

 Domination is a split push friendly tree and the Ultimate Hunter rune is very strong.

 This rune provides a much safer split push.
 Vision is key here lads.
 This is especially true for Shen as he is less about taking people out 1v1 and more about joining his team in clutch moments.
 With this, you can be sure to not be ********ed by the enemy team.

 Shen's ultimate has a very long and unforgiving cooldown.
 This rune helps greatly in that regard.
 It is also somewhat easy to stack as you often get kills/assists while using ultimate anyway.

 After I mastered Shen I was able to jump several ranked divisions on all of my champions, despite the fact that I was quite highly ranked to begin with.